 - 6.6.1 The Regional Programme covers the SRA boundary within Ireland and therefore projects that fall outside of this boundary will not be funded under this Programme.
-Although this is the case, the effects of the Regional Programme are not limited to its administrative boundary. - 6.6.2 The minor adverse effects predicted on ecology and nature conservation, water, material assets and natural capital were due to potential small scale localised impacts in urban areas, which would be unlikely to extend outside of their immediate surroundings.
-In consultation Historic Environment Division (HED) considered the Regional Programme to have limited scope for transboundary cultural heritage impacts which aligns with the findings of the Environmental Report. - 6.6.3 It is anticipated that transboundary effects will be minimal due to the locality and scale of projects funded under the Regional Programme.
+Although this is the case, the effects of the Regional Programme are not limited to its administrative boundary. - 6.6.2 Transboundary impacts for the UK and other EU jurisdictions were considered, however due to the nature of the Regional Programme any effects are likely to be negligible. - 6.6.3 The minor adverse effects predicted on ecology and nature conservation, water, material assets and natural capital were due to potential small scale localised impacts in urban areas, which would be unlikely to extend outside of their immediate surroundings.
+In consultation, the Historic Environment Division (HED) of NIEA considered the Regional Programme to have limited scope for transboundary cultural heritage impacts which aligns with the findings of the Environmental Report. - 6.6.4 It is anticipated that transboundary effects will be minimal due to the locality and scale of projects funded under the Regional Programme.
 Designated sites such as the Lough Melvin Special Area of Conservation lie within both Northern Ireland and the Republic of Ireland however, the potential disturbance of such sites has been considered to be minimal.
-It is considered that the effects, both beneficial and adverse, of the implementation of the Regional Programme will not impact upon Northern Ireland. - 6.6.4 Projects funded under the Regional Programme will need to comply with cross jurisdiction environmental legislation which extends into the marine environment.
+It is considered that the effects, both beneficial and adverse, of the implementation of the Regional Programme will not impact upon Northern Ireland.
+For the reasons stated above, it is assessed that the Regional Programme will not have a significant adverse transboundary effect on coastal processes or on the marine environment. - 6.6.5 Projects funded under the Regional Programme will need to comply with cross jurisdiction environmental legislation which extends into the marine environment.
 Projects flowing from the Regional Programme must act in accordance with EU and national environmental assessment requirements and legislation, specifically AA and Environmental Impact Assessment (EIA), within the jurisdiction of which they fall.